robot297/JAG_3_2019/Lab 3 Questions.md

 # Lab 3

 **For every question: write comments in your code!
-Lab work with missing/inadequate comments will have points deducted.**
+Lab work with missing or inadequate comments will have points deducted.**

 ### Question 1 MPG